karttur/soil-spectro/_posts/2022/2022-09-21-spectrodata-OSSL4ML07-mlmodel03.markdown

   - hyper-parameter tuning
 image: ts-mdsl-rntwi_RNTWI_id_2001-2016_AS
 date: '2022-09-21 11:27'
-modified: '2023-08-05 11:27'
+modified: '2023-11-22 11:27'
 comments: true
 share: true
 ---

 This post is part of a series on organising and analysing data from the Open Soil Spectral Library (OSSL).
-It is also the third post in a sub-series on how to apply Machine Learning (ML) for predicting soil properties from spectral data.
+It is also part of a sub-series on how to apply Machine Learning (ML) for predicting soil properties from spectral data.
 To run the scripts used in this post you need to setup a Python environment, and clone or download the python scripts from a [GitHub repository (repo)](https://github.com/karttur/OSSL-pydev/), as explained in the post [Clone the OSSL python package](../../libspectrosupport/spectrosupport-OSSL-pydev-clone).

 ### Introduction

 A hyper-parameter controls the learning process and is not itself trained.
-Some hyper-parameters does not affect the training as such, only the speed or efficiency of the learning.
+Some hyper-parameters do not affect the training as such, only the speed or efficiency of the learning.
 Among the latter are for instance the number of kernels that are employed when running a regressor.
 In this post you will have the option of tuning some hyper-parameters that affect the learning.
 With the aim of further improving the performance of a regressor.

 ### Prerequisites